atomone-hub/govgen-validators/govgen-1/WhiteWhale.md

 3) Brief history/ Intro to your validator

 - The White Whale team has been running validators since 2022.
 We actively validate over 10 cosmos chains and run our own chain and protocol.
-We are high skilled and experienced cosmos devs who have been here from the start.
+We are high skilled and experienced cosmos devs who have been a part of the ecosystem from the early days.

 4) Details of your validator (website and contact email)